Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/use-case-descriptions.md

 2. The user reads the results of the agent.
 3. The user clicks the edit button.
 4. The user makes any desired changes.

+## Use Case 6: Viewing Chat History
+As a user, I should be able to access the history of the conversations I've had with the story generator.
+1. The user clicks on the history button.
+2. The user chooses a story to view and clicks it.
+3. The user reads the story.